Navigation

 Bilateral support for Ukraine

-Across all government departments, Germany is providing a wide range of bilateral assistance both to Ukraine as well as to Ukrainian people in Germany.
-A significant share (€6.24 billion) of this assistance comes from the Federal Ministry of Finance.
+Across all government departments, Germany is providing wide-ranging bilateral assistance both to Ukraine and to Ukrainian people in Germany.
+A significant share of this assistance – €7.267 billion as at 30 September 2024 – comes from the Federal Ministry of Finance.

 The Federal Government’s website provides an overview of all the bilateral assistance measures that Germany has taken since the start of the war.